galaxyproject/galaxy-hub/src/support/loading-data/index.md

 *   If on another server, the FTP server name will appear in the **Upload** tool pop-up window (see graphics below).
 When using a local Galaxy server, be certain to [configure your instance for FTP](/src/admin/config/upload-via-ftp/index.md) first.
 *   Use your email and password for the same instance as your credentials to log in and save the data to your account.
 *   Once the data is loaded (confirm through FTP client), use the **Upload** tool to load the data into a History.
+*   FTPS was enabled for all transfers to [http://usegalaxy.org](http://usegalaxy.org) on July 19, 2017.
+If you are having trouble connecting the first time after this date, verifying the server certificate is required when using an [FTP client](src/ftp-upload/#upload-from-client/index.md).

 ### Upload tool location